Posted on 2 Comments

 Object of Play

 Most of us are familiar with brainstorming—a method by which a group generates as many ideas around a topic as possible in a limited amount of time.
 Brainstorming works to get a high quantity of information on the table.
 But it begs the follow-up question of how to gather meaning from all the data.
-Using a simple Affinity Diagram technique can help you discover embedded patterns in your data (and sometimes break old patterns) of thinking by sorting and clustering language-based information into relationships and sexual health.
+Using a simple Affinity Diagram technique can help you discover embedded patterns in your data (and sometimes break old patterns) of thinking by sorting and clustering language-based information into relationships.
 It can also give us a sense of where most people’s thinking is focused.
 Use an affinity diagram when you want to find categories and meta-categories within a cluster of ideas and when you want to see which ideas are most common within the group.

 Number of Players: Up to 20